LAL-project/linear-arrangement-library/instructions/installation-library-binaries-windows.md

 - Uncompress the contents of the folder `include` within `windows10-c++-libs-msys64.zip` into `mingw64/include`.
 You should have moved the only folder inside named `lal`, not just its contents.

 You should be ready to use C++ LAL.

+## Compile against LAL

+### Compile against the debug build

+To link an executable file against the debug build of LAL, issue the following command

+	$ g++ -D_GLIBCXX_DEBUG -std=c++17 *.o -I /path/to/lal/headers -L /path/to/lal -llal

+### Compile against the release build

+To link an executable file against the release build of LAL, issue the following command

+	$ g++ -std=c++17 *.o -I /path/to/lal/headers -L /path/to/lal -llaloptimized